 How it Works

-When a Pilot chooses to fly Insurance Missions, they are entered into our onboarding process, which includes a conference call with a member of the DroneBase Operations Team to review the job requirements & scope of work.
+When a Pilot chooses to fly Insurance Missions, they are entered into our onboarding process, which includes training with the DroneBase Operations Team to review the job requirements & scope of work.
 All Pilots are also armed with tutorial videos and a training manual to refer back to at any point in time.

 After onboarding is complete, our Operations team will email Pilots directly as new opportunities become available.
 Missions are on a first-come, first-serve basis, and all have a guaranteed payout.